streetmix/illustrations/README.md

 - Similarly, expand strokes to shapes to make sure they scale properly
 - If exported SVG has fills that look like a node is missing, make sure the shape has a closed path.

+### Note about sky files

+Opening them in Affinity Design and then saving it back out at SVG seems to affect the gradient tinting in a bad way.
+Don't do it.

 ## Other artwork
 - [Icons](https://github.com/streetmix/icons)